 Oswald Sanders recalls in his book an occasion when missionary leaders from around the world gathered in China.
 They were discussing what qualifies someone for leadership.
-There was vigorous debate.
+There was plenty of vigorous debate.

-So, leaders are people who set out on a journey—there’s movement in the leader’s life and others are attracted—they take others with them.
+So, leaders are people who set out on a journey—there’s movement in the leader’s life and others are attracted to them—they take others with them.

-There are three ways in which leaders most commonly fail.
-If you think about leadership failures you’ve seen or that you’ve observed, you may find that they fit into one of these three categories…
+It follows from this, that there are three ways in which leaders most commonly fail.
+If you think about leadership failures that you’ve seen or that you’ve been able to observe, you may find that they fit into one of these three categories…

 When Leadership Fails

-The man or woman who’s not going anywhere is a custodian not a leader.
+The man or woman who is not going any place is a custodian, not a leader.
 This can be true in the home.
-You’re a father or a mother, and you believe certain things, but it’s static.
+Here is a father, a mother—you believe certain things—but it’s static.
 There’s no evidence of growth.
-Your children see this, and they’re not inspired to follow you because you’re not going anywhere.
-There’s no purpose in your life.
+Your children see this, and they’re not inspired to follow, because a custodian’s not going anywhere.
+There’s no evidence of purpose in your life.